 First Time Snowboarding Tips

-Winter is here!
+Spring is probably the best time of year to learn to snowboard.
 If you are anywhere near the Swiss Alps, it’s time to hit the slopes and the après ski.
 Moving to Switzerland without any skiing or snowboarding experience is like showing up to a Zumba class you’ve never been to and realizing very quickly everyone else knows the routine.

 If you are new to the world of snowboarding and find yourself at the top of Gornergrat, taking in the glistening peaks and iconic Matterhorn, while simultaneously having a nervous breakdown, here are some simple snowboarding tips to get you started.